 - To alleviate the fears of a world community, India formulated a comprehensive nuclear doctrine.
 The major tenets of this doctrine are:

 - Maintenance of a credible minimum nuclear deterrence.

 - Professes no first use policy.

-- India has abided by both NPT and Comprehensive Nuclear-Test-Ban Treaty (CTBT) even though it is a non-signatory.
-This along with its commitments on nuclear non-proliferation under NSG waiver in 2008 provides India with a strong basis for membership in NSG.
+- India has abided by both NPT and Comprehensive Nuclear-Test-Ban Treaty (CTBT) even though it is non-signatory.
+This along with its commitments to nuclear non-proliferation under the NSG waiver in 2008 provides India with a strong basis for membership in NSG.